 Explains why calling any animal an omnivore is scientifically sloppy and enables people to avoid identifying whether an animal is primarily adapted to consuming plants or animals, and what type of plant food it is adapted to if any.
 For example, animals adapted to eating leaf-based diets (e.g. gorillas, cattle) have digestive systems significantly different from animals adapted to eating fruit-based diets.

 4- Homo Carnivorus

-An extensive review of the evidence indicating that humans are primarily adapted to eating meat and fat.
+An extensive review of the evidence indicating that humans are specially adapted to eating fruits, meat and fat.
 This chapter is more than 70 pages in length and has more than 200 references to scientific books or articles.

 5- Poisoned By Plants

 An extensive review of the evidence indicating that fiber, carbohydrates, fats and phytochemicals in commonly consumed plants can in large enough doses damage the human teeth and digestive tract and have many other deleterious effects.
 It also includes a section on possible hormetic effects of eating some plant foods.
 This chapter is 40 pages long and includes more than 90 references to scientific books or articles.

 6- Nature's Preferred Fuel